RedisLabs/redis-enterprise-k8s-docs/README.md

 #### Pull secrets

-Private repositories which require login can be accessed by creating a pull secret and declaring it in both the *RedisEnterpriseClusterSpec* and in the Operator Deployment spec.
+Private Docker repositories which require login can be accessed by creating a pull secret and declaring it in both the *RedisEnterpriseClusterSpec* and in the Operator Deployment spec.

 [Create a pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) by running: